Mae-Dooley/Mae-Dooley/README.md

 - 👋 Hi, I’m @Mae-Dooley
 - 👀 I’m interested in neural networks and machine learning, as well as learning new frameworks for web development.
+I also am interested in game design!
-- 🌱 I’m currently learning nodejs and React.
+- 🌱 I’m currently learning C# in Unity.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...